LilG0053/Drumkit-WebVR/README.md

 ## Requires Wonderland Engine
 Download as a zip, and when opening the Wonderland Engine add a new project.
 Locate the directory where you extracted this repo.
 Please see the Wonderland documentation for how-tos on getting started and port forwarding.

+# Branches
+The main branch is a platform agnostic branch, while the HeyVR branch implements some HeyVR specific features, and is still a work in progress.